 A unique feature is the transdisciplinary nature of our program.
 Wherever possible, knowledge and skills associated with social studies, science, literacy, numeracy, and fine arts are integrated into our Programme of Inquiry (POI).
 The POI represents 36 Units of Inquiry (six per grade) taught each year.
 The POI is reviewed annually to ensure alignment with the BC Ministry of Education’s curricular expectations, along with consistency across, and within, the grades.
 Standalone instruction in specific Literacy and Numeracy skills also play a part in our balanced programming, ensuring students are set up for success by providing solid foundational skills.

-Our Language Acquisition program features Spanish exclusively in the PYP.
-Spanish, along with Physical Education and Music, are taught by specialists, and are a regular part a student’s timetable throughout the week.
+Our Language Acquisition program features French exclusively in the PYP.
+French, along with Physical Education and Music, are taught by specialists, and are a regular part a student’s timetable throughout the week.

 If you would like to learn more about our programming, feel free to connect with our Interim PYP Coordinator, Skyler Todd.